Chadwick Cavaliers Banner

 8. IMMUNE SYSTEM.............These can include, but are not limited to, allergies, digestive or metabolic disorders, dry eye, cancer, fertility and/or breeding problems, muscle or nerve disorders, thyroid problems, blood problems (mainly autoimmune hemolytic anemia and/or thrombocytopenia), diabetes, etc.

 9. SYRINGOMYELIA ("SM")......A problem caused by an overly small occipital bone (part of the back of the skull), thus preventing cerebrospinal fluid from circulating freely.
 The fluid is forced into the spinal cord creating a cavity called syringomyelia.
 The most common sign of this condition is shoulder/neck/ear scratching (with no evidence of skin or ear disease), especially when excited or walking on a lead -- typically to one side only but may become bilateral.
-Affected dogs are also sensitive around the head, neck and forelimbs and often cry/yelp/scream for apparently no reason.
+Affected dogs are also sensitive around the head, neck and forelimbs.
 Pain may be related to head posture and some dogs prefer to sleep or eat with their heads up.
-Some severely affected young dogs develop a neck scoliosis, i.e. -- their neck is twisted.
+Some severely affected young dogs develop a neck scoliosis.
 Some dogs may develop a wobbling hind limb gait and/or a forelimb weakness.
 Signs are usually recognized between 6 months and 3 years, however dogs of any age may begin showing symptoms.
 The only definitive way to diagnose syringomyelia and the associated skull malformation is by an MRI scan.
-Unfortunately this expensive test is only available at specialist veterinary centers......REF.: SM Cavalier Talk, http://www.thecavalierclub.co.uk/health/syringo.html, http://www.premiercavalierinfosite.com/syringohydromyelia.htm.
+Unfortunately this expensive test is only available at specialist veterinary centers.

 *Problems which are diagnosed through simple, non-invasive, inexpensive, readily available, painless tests.
 A breeder should ANNUALLY test their adults' hearts, eyes and patellas.
 Hip dysplasia can be definitively diagnosed by OFA with hip x-rays taken at a minimum of 24 months.
 The other problems are diagnosed if/when symptoms appears.